 Your mission, as a fellow handicapper and bettor, is to determine which horses will finish in the top flight.
 Unless, of course, one of the horses has the same name as a childhood chum, in which case a "hunch bet" is virtually mandatory.

-The wide array of available wagers has increased fans' chances for a huge payday.
+The welcoming cornucopia of available wagers has increased fans' chances for a huge payday.
 But those don't come easy.
-So put on your thinking caps, sharpen your pencils and when all else fails, bet the gray on a rainy day.
+So put on your thinking caps, sharpen your pencils and get ready to merge science and art into big bucks.